allansachsambia/AmbsaKit/README.md

 ##### Use

-AmbsaNav takes one prop named 'brand' which expects an image wrapped in jsx.
+AmbsaNav takes one prop named 'brand' which expects an image passed in as JSX.
 This element can be resized and styled.
 The child elements passed in will end up as the content in the center of the menu area after the pancake button has been clicked and the navbar expanded, for example: a list of links, with a